 Murphy is smiling now.

 Any way we get to Glen Helen, have a drink at the pub and go to the

 little disappointed as we had hoped to get this out of the way.

 I use the car next day to get the final things to finish the truck.
-Julie

 Julie returns the 4wd to Budget.